 I am very interested in hearing your story of how you use technology in your classroom.
 There are so many resources out there from blogs, YouTube videos, podcasts, etc. What resources do you utilize?

-Join the conversation by sharing, commenting or asking questions!
+Join the conversation by sharing or commenting!

 American Academy of Pediatrics (2016, October).
 Media and the Young Minds. http://pediatrics.aappublications.org/content/early/2016/10/19/peds.2016-2591